 The model 039 set contains phantoms with Young’s Modulus Values spanning the range healthy livers to those with cirrhosis, as follows:

-Sets with custom values for Young’s modulus and single units are also available upon special request.
+Custom versions of this phantom, with different values for Young’s modulus and different sizes, are available upon special request.
 CIRS can also produce viscoelastic versions of this phantom.